-Many engineering advancements provide small incremental gains of efficiency, cost, and functionality.
+Many engineering advancements provide small incremental efficiency, cost, and functionality gains.
 However, some engineering milestones provide giant leaps of improvement.
 Once commercialized, these are “game changer products” that can help redefine entire industries.

-1. The Use of a Special High Speed VFD
+1. The Use of a Special High-Speed VFD

 The VFD used to control the high-speed motor must be capable of a high-frequency output.
-KEB offers drives that output up to 2000Hz, which equates to 120,000 rpm with a 2-pole motor design.
+KEB offers drives that output up to 2000Hz, which equates to 120,000 rpm, with a 2-pole motor design.

-KEB often uses our proprietary SCL control software which provides exceptional torque and speed response at high speeds.
+KEB often uses our proprietary SCL control software for high-speed applications, providing exceptional torque and rapid response at high speeds.
 SCL also provides excellent control stability across the entire speed range.
-This is a prime example where customers benefit from KEB’s 40 years of motor control algorithm know-how.
+This is a prime example where customers benefit from KEB’s many years of motor control algorithm know-how.

 As a side note, the US Bureau of Industry and Security and other governments define “high speed” as a VFD capable of 599Hz and above.
-These high-speed VFDs are a controlled product since they are a critical technology used in certain nuclear processes.
+These high-speed VFDs are a controlled product since they are a critical technology in specific nuclear processes.
 Off-the-shelf products will likely be rated at 599Hz or less.
 Special high-speed VFDs are capable of higher output frequencies that often need to be “unlocked” — and come with a controlled part number.

-2. Approach From a System View
+2. A System View Approach

 Hypothetically, if you want the same speed, changing from a 2-pole motor to a 4-pole motor means the drive output frequency must double.
 Doubling the output frequency of the VFD likely means the drive must be upsized to handle more internal switching losses.
 Like many things in engineering, there are tradeoffs to be considered.

 A common goal in any high-speed development is to reduce motor heating.
 A motor that runs cooler will have a longer operating lifetime.
 A cooler running motor will also increase the operating lifetime of the critical and expensive airfoil or magnetic bearings.

 KEB brings several things to the table when we can help early in the design process.
 First, we can assist an OEM in understanding the tradeoffs between motor and drive.
 For example, we can clarify the system tradeoffs with design changes (e.g., changing motor pole pairs, induction vs. PM motor, air vs. liquid cooled).
-A better understanding early in the design process will help to more quickly design a product that meets the OEM’s target goals.
+A better understanding early in the design process will help to design a product that meets the OEM’s target goals.

 4. North American + Global Production and Engineering